WWE News: Enzo Amore Showed Up At ‘Survivor Series’ In Disguise And Was Kicked Out By Security

 — Bryan Alvarez (@bryanalvarez) November 19, 2018

 His time in WWE wasn’t too bad as Enzo Amore had a good run with Big Cass and even became a champion once he was on his own.
-Unfortunately, things just didn’t go the best way for him and he lost his position with the company.
+Unfortunately, he dealt with legal issues outside the ring and he lost his position with the company.
 While he’s trying to stay relevant, it looks like he is also burning every bridge he can find with WWE and showing up at Survivor Series is probably the last straw and that’s why security wasn’t gentle when kicking him out.